- Family Resources

 Joining the SEAC gives you great opportunities to learn about how school services work and how to best meet your child’s needs.
 You will also get the great boost of knowing that you have made a difference in the lives of hundreds of children with disabilities!
-You will get access to resources such as the CRAAG Resource Directory.
+You can also become more connected with resources that might benefit your family and others.

 All SEAC meetings are open to the public.
 We want to hear from you!
-Please come to a SEAC meeting, or for more information about joining the SEAC or any of its programs, please contact Patrick Farrell, Supervisor of Special Education and Student Services at 245-2669.
+Please come to a SEAC meeting, or for more information about joining the SEAC or any of its programs, please contact Katrina Lee, Supervisor of Special Education and Student Services at 245-2669.